darrenjw/fp-ssc-course/Intro/Example.md

 ## The model and likelihood

 Here we will conduct inference for a [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model for a binary outcome based on some covariates.
-The *i*th observation will be 1 with probability $p_i$, and the [logit](https://en.wikipedia.org/wiki/Logit) of $p_i$ will depend linearly on predictors.
+Observation $i$ will be 1 with probability $p_i$, and the [logit](https://en.wikipedia.org/wiki/Logit) of $p_i$ will depend linearly on predictors.
 This leads to a log-likelihood function

 $$\ell(b; y) = -\mathbf{1}'[\log(\mathbf{1} + \exp[-(2y - \mathbf{1})\circ(Xb)])]$$